 Our copper gloves are 100% machine washable and as indicated in results from the AATCC that after 5 washing cycles very minimal copper is lost during cleaning.

-Copper hand protection can be a very practical solution for everyday activities.
+Copper hand protection can be a very practical solution for everyday activities, they are one of the only anti-viral gym gloves in the market today.
 We need to be scrupulous in our efforts to avoid touching surfaces and stop the spread of this virus.

 Circling back to my experience, It’s an outright shame that some grocery stores have not faced up to the reality and protected their customers and workers and required all cashiers and staff to wear gloves when handling our food.